Accused-Web3-Game/staking-ui/README.md

 # Staking UI for Accused Web3 Game

-This is the UI for Accused Web3 Game, built from a template provided by `thirdweb`.
+This is the UI for Accused Web3 Game staking platform, built from a template provided by `thirdweb`.

 ## How it works